Skip to content

 Workflow Jobs and Process#

-The workflow consists of a number of concurrently-run jobs, and two final publish jobs.
+The workflow consists of a number of concurrently-run checks and tests, then two final publish jobs.

 The publish jobs require manual approval and are only run if the other jobs succeed.